Super Bowl 2019: Stream these football movies to kick off the big game

 How to watch the Super Bowl: Watch the game in the US for free, on TV or online.

-Discuss: Super Bowl 2019: Stream these football movies to kick off the big game
+Discuss: Super Bowl 2019: Winning football movies to stream before the big game

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.